tc39/proposal-temporal/docs/zoneddatetime.md

 To calculate the difference between clock times only, use `.toPlainTime().until(other.toPlainTime())`.

 If the other `Temporal.ZonedDateTime` is in a different time zone, then the same days can be different lengths in each time zone, e.g. if only one of them observes DST.
-Therefore, a `RangeError` will be thrown if `largestUnit` is `'day'` or larger and the two instances' time zones have different `id` fields.
+Therefore, a `RangeError` will be thrown if `largestUnit` is `'day'` or larger and the two instances' time zones are not equal, using the same equality algorithm as `Temporal.TimeZone.prototype.equals`.
-To work around this limitation, transform one of the instances to the other's time zone using `.withTimeZone(other.timeZone)` and then calculate the same-timezone difference.
+To work around this same-time-zone requirement, transform one of the instances to the other's time zone using `.withTimeZone(other.timeZone)` and then calculate the same-timezone difference.
 Because of the complexity and ambiguity involved in cross-timezone calculations involving days or larger units, `'hour'` is the default for `largestUnit`.

 Take care when using milliseconds, microseconds, or nanoseconds as the largest unit.